ruixingw/parmhess/tsubasa.rst

 All these files can be prepared by **Tsubasa** program automatically.

-If you prefer to prepare these files by hand, please refer to :doc:`whatsgoingon`.
+If you prefer to prepare these files by hand, please refer to :doc:`processes`.

 .. _`Tsubasa` : http://github.com/ruixingw/tsubasa/